The Adventures of Hijitus: Film adaptations

 On 12 September 1973, the 82 minute long feature film The Adventures of Hijitus was released.

 DVD

 In December 2008 the first box set composed of 5 DVDs was released, a compilation of 53 episodes of the original series, including extras such as trailers, trivia, characters information, wallpapers, music clips and synopses.
-Another 5-set DVD compilation was later released that competed the series.
+Another 5-set DVD compilation was later released in order to complete the series.